Which majors cannot study abroad?

 How do I choose a program?

 Students interested in studying abroad can set up an appointment with the Director of International Education, JoAnn Bennett.
-During your interview, the director will be able to inform you of your many options for studying abroad and how studying abroad can fit into your academic program.
+During the interview, the director will inform the students of the many options for studying abroad and how studying abroad can fot into your academic program.

 How many students study abroad?